Germany and France Interim

 - Understand the visible world through the elements of art and principles of visual design.

 - Identify the differences between symbolic, representational and abstract form and meaning.

 - Realize a basis for all future study of art and its relationship to human consciousness and the sacred.

 - Design development

 - Visits to Gloria Dei, University of St. Thomas More, and Willet Hauser.

 - Grunewald Altarpiece, Colmar; Cathédrale Notre-Dame-de-Strasbourg

-- Derix Projects: Cologne Cathedral, (Gerhard Richter—south wall) the most significant and widely-recognized recent glass art installation in the world, 11,500 panes in 2007); St. Andreas Church, Cologne (Prof. Dr. Markus Lüpertz); Nikolai Church, Kalkar (Karl Martin Hartmann—an amazingly detailed project of approximately 1600 pieces per every 10 sq. ft.)
+- Derix Projects: Cologne Cathedral, (Gerhard Richter—south wall, the most significant and widely-recognized recent glass art installation in the world, 11,500 panes in 2007); St. Andreas Church, Cologne (Prof. Dr. Markus Lüpertz); Nikolai Church, Kalkar (Karl Martin Hartmann—an amazingly detailed project of approximately 1,600 pieces per every 10 square feet)